Anatoliy Fedorchuk

-Anatoliy Solovyovych Fedorchuk (Maly Sknit, 26 November 1959 — 28 October 2020) was a Ukrainian politician, mayor of Boryspil.
+Anatoliy Solovyovych Fedorchuk (Maly Sknit, 26 November 1959 — 28 October 2020) was a Ukrainian politician who served as mayor of Boryspil.

 Biography

 Early life and education

 Fedorchuk was born in the village of Maly Sknyt, Shepetivka Raion, Khmelnytsky region, then-Ukrainian SSR.

 In 1978—1980 Fedorchuk performed his military service in the Soviet Armed Forces.
 In 1985 he graduated from the Kyiv Pedagogical Institute with a degree in "History, Social Sciences and Methods of Educational Work" and qualified as a teacher of history, social sciences and methodologist in educational work.
 From 1985 he lived in Boryspil, where he worked as a history teacher, but later began a career in law enforcement.

 He served in law enforcement agencies from 1987 to 2002, when he became Head of Security Department and Deputy Personnel Director of CJSC "PentoPak" (manufacturer of sausage casings) until 2006.
 In 2008, he bought an apartment in an elite residential complex in Gaspra, Crimea.